wp-plugins/yournewsapp/trunk/readme.txt

 Please refer to our [FAQ Website](http://www.blappsta.com/questions-answers/)

 == Change Log ==
+= 0.7.9 =
+- fix menu bug
+- new function: automatic sending of push notifications in the first publication of a post
+- remove "\n" from content pages
+- smaller bug fixes and performance improvements

 = 0.7.8 =
 - new function: choice between two themes
 - new function: automatically have your teaser filled with content (either the latest or from a certain category)